stm605/control-repo/README.md

  - Read more about permissions:
     - https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/permissions/permissions.md

-8. In the GitLab UI, create a project called `control-repo` and set the Namespace to be the `puppet` group
+8. In the GitLab UI, create a project called `control-repo` and set its Namespace to the `puppet` group

 10. On your laptop, clone this GitHub control repo
  - `git clone <repo URL>`